EmirTutar/ECAL_Test_Framework/README.md

 ## Feedback to eCAL Repo

-After the test run finishes, the result (pass/fail) is reported back to the original commit in the eCAL repository as a commit status.
+After the test run finishes, the result (pass/fail) is reported back to the Pull Request in the eCAL repository as a commit status.

 ## Requirements